How to Find and Evaluate Off-Market Properties: A Guide for Investor-Focused Agents

 Marcus runs the deal sheet.
 He estimates ARV at $450k based on comps that match unit count and neighborhood.
 He estimates a conservative repair band.
 He frames a purchase target around $310k as a starting point, knowing the numbers must still survive verification and title work.
 The investor passes on three other leads that week, says yes to this one, and keeps Marcus as the acquisition partner because the process was disciplined.

-Budgets and Cadence You Can Sustain
+Budgets And Cadence You Can Sustain

 These ranges are planning benchmarks, not guarantees.
 The point is to set a cadence that produces enough conversations without turning your week into constant follow-up chaos.

-Spend $1,200 to $2,200 monthly: 320 to 520 mail pieces across two list segments, three-touch sequence, plus $300 to $600 monthly in retargeting to list owners and investor landing pages.
-Frequency cap: 2 impressions daily, 14-day click window, and refresh creative every 14 days.
+Send 320 to 520 mail pieces across two list segments, run a three-touch sequence, and add $300 to $600 monthly in retargeting to owner and investor landing-page audiences.

 | Metric | Target | Range | How to use it |